K-S-K/SimpleCounter/README.md

 This project is an experiment about creating a "Minimal API" server and some small things around it.

-THis server allows to place the visiting counter onto the web pages
+This server allows to place the visiting counter onto the web pages

 The counter looks like this: